PavanRangani/docs/docs/prd/incentive-stock/exchange.md

 #### New Company Name

 - Its auto complete dropdown of Public, Private & Limited Partnership types company.
-Its a mandatory fied.
+Its a mandatory field.
 - Shows company type as a Secondary Information.

 #### Exchange Notes

-- Free form test input field.
+- Free form text input field.